How Much Does an Electric Bike Weigh?

 Also, the advancements in Lithium-ion battery and motor design contribute to reducing the bike’s weight because they are becoming lighter and more compact without affecting performance or durability.

-Motors, on the other hand, are also becoming efficient and lightweight, reducing the weight of the electric bike.
+Motors, on the other hand, are also becoming more efficient and lightweight, reducing the weight of the electric bike.

 Ultimately, there is no guarantee that e-bikes will get lighter, even with the noted progress in bike development.
 Instead, it is likely that there will be continued advancement in e-bike technology.